-In the old world I’d have had to phone a repair person, who would have looked up the error in a battered old manual, identified that I needed a new water pump, travelled to buy the replacement pump, come to my house and fitted the pump.
+In the old world, I’d have had to phone a repair person, who would have looked up the error in a battered old manual, identified that I needed a new water pump, traveled to buy the replacement pump, come to my house and fitted the pump.

 In today’s world, we love self-service.
 So (this bit’s true), I looked up error E15 in Google, discovered I needed a new pump.
 I bought the pump on amazon.
 It was delivered to my door the next day and – surprisingly – I actually fitted it myself.

 Instead of costing me hundreds of pounds and taking a week or two, it cost me only tens of pounds.
 It did take a lot of my time, however.
 I had to do the virtual legwork, and it was me lying on the kitchen floor in a puddle, trying to unscrew a pump from the dishwasher while the dog kept licking my face.
 Yuk.